isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 One workaround is to give ownership to "your" Gsuite account.
 This essentially means you e.g. add "exampleuser@systemsbiology.org" as an owner, after creating it as e.g. "example.user@gmail.com".

-Please note that the user has to have at least a free tier cloud account or please contact feedback@isb-cgc.org for more assistance in creating a free account.
+Please note that you will need to have at least a free tier cloud account or please contact feedback@isb-cgc.org for more assistance in creating a free account.

-Also be aware that the billing account for the user needs to be tied to the project as well after it is created.  *This is important* if you would like your organization to get billed instead of your personal credit card.
+Also be aware that the billing account for the end-user needs to be tied to the project as well after it is created.  *This is important* if you would like your organization to get billed instead of your personal credit card.

 There are additional instructions which work and can be found `here <https://stackoverflow.com/questions/47776654/create-gcp-project-without-organization>`_.